Woodside is committed to recognising and respecting your privacy.

-The contents of this Privacy Statement and the disclaimer may be updated from time to time.
-This Privacy Statement was last updated on 3 May 2018.
-You should regularly check this Privacy Statement and the disclaimer to ensure you have the latest versions.
+This privacy statement was last updated on 31 August 2021.
+The contents of this Privacy Statement and the disclaimer may be updated from time to time by publishing the updated version on Woodside’s website.
+You should regularly check this Privacy Statement and the Woodside Public Disclaimer to ensure you have the latest versions.
 By dealing with Woodside, you acknowledge that you have understood and accept the contents of this Privacy Statement and the disclaimer including any changes made to these documents by Woodside from time to time.

 Who does this Privacy Statement apply to?